 Wisefish’s logo is actually the Hawaiian state fish, with the longest name in the world: The humuhumunukunukuāpuaʻa (humu humu for short!).
 With an emphasis on health and housemade, fresh, and preservative-free ingredients, Wisefish Poke in Chelsea offers of a menu of pre-calibrated flavors or DIY style poke bowls.
 In addition to white and brown rice, Wisefish includes zucchini noodles if you’re trying to bulk up on your veggies.

-What to order: Go for the monthly special, highlighting seasonal and local ingredients, paired with limited-time-only house-made sauces, mix ins and toppings.
+What to order: Just a short walk from the Farmer’s Market at Union Square, you can go for the monthly special, highlighting seasonal and local ingredients, paired with limited-time-only house-made sauces, mix ins and toppings.
 September’s special is the Mediterranean Summer, which combines salmon, curried chickpeas, turmeric pickled vegetables, lemon tahini and sesame seeds.